How to Get English Teaching Jobs Abroad

-Step 1: Get your CV in order
+Step 1: Get Your CV Ready

 First things first: get your CV in order.
 Your resume is the first – and, if it’s subpar, likely the last – impression of yourself that you’ll present to employers.
 It’s essential that you make yourself as attractive as possible on paper so that you can move on to the interviewing stage of the recruitment process.